Atropine

 FAQs

-ATROPINE belongs to a class of drugs known as 'anticholinergics', used to treat bradycardia (decreased heart rate).
+Atropine belongs to a class of drugs known as 'anticholinergics', used to treat bradycardia (decreased heart rate).
 It restores normal heartbeat during cardiac arrest.
 It is also used to reduce saliva, mucus, or other secretions in the respiratory tract during surgery.
 It is further used as an antidote to treat organophosphate insecticide, nerve gas or mushroom poisonings.

-ATROPINE contains Atropine, which is used to treat bradycardia (slow heart rate).
+Atropine contains Atropine, which is used to treat bradycardia (slow heart rate).
 It works by blocking the activity of acetylcholine (chemical messenger).
 As a result, this helps to bring back the blood pressure within the normal range and relaxes the heart.

-Dry mouth could be a side-effect of ATROPINE.
+Dry mouth could be a side-effect of Atropine.
 Limiting caffeine intake, avoiding smoking and mouthwashes containing alcohol, drinking water regularly, and chewing sugar-free gum/candy might stimulate saliva and prevent mouth drying.

 Atropine may decrease sweating and make you more prone to heat stroke.
 Hence, it is advised to avoid becoming overheated or dehydrated during any physical activity and in hot weather.